Las Vegas Alimony & Spousal Support Attorneys

 Fighting for Alimony in Nevada & Clark County

-Alimony and spousal support are synonymous terms for an allowance of support, whether temporary or permanent, ordered against a party to their former spouse.
+Alimony and spousal support are a form of allowance for support, whether temporary or permanent, ordered against a party to their former spouse.
 Unlike child support, an award of spousal support is discretionary by the Courts.
 Temporary spousal support occurs during the pendency of the divorce, while permanent spousal support is a financial award that takes place after the divorce is granted.

 Spousal support is based upon what is just and equitable and comes in two (2) forms, general or rehabilitative.